xli/message/README.md

 ## Queue adapters

 Change queue adapter to change different queue implementation.
-Default is a in memory queue for testing and development environment.
+Default is a in memory queue for testing and development environments.

+### Change adapter

+    Message.queue.adapter = :sqs

 ### Add a new adapter

     Message.queue.adapters[:sqs] = Message::SqsQueue

-### Change adapter

-    Message.queue.adapter = :sqs

 ## Queue interface specification

+To hook up a new queue into Message.

 ### name